-The American Nurses Association (ANA) responds to members’ who write in about ethical issues in nursing and then tallies the queries to learn the themes.
-Martha Turner, PhD, RN-BC, assistant director of ANA’s Center for Ethics and Human Rights, reported that the work environment, integrating genomics and genetics into practice, and end-of-life issues and palliative care round out the top three ethical dilemmas nurses report.
+The American Nurses Association (ANA) responds to members who write in about ethical issues in nursing and then tallies the queries to learn the most common ethical concerns in nursing.
+Martha Turner, PhD, RN-BC, assistant director of ANA’s Center for Ethics and Human Rights, reported that the work environment, integrating genomics and genetics into practice, and end-of-life issues and palliative care round out the top three ethical dilemmas.

 ANA’s position statements on ethics and human rights can guide nurses and aid in their dealing with the ethical dilemmas they face in practice.

 Nurses report communication difficulties and workplace bullying and violence as serious work environment ethical dilemmas, Turner said.

 “The hierarchy or work structure do not encourage conversations,” Pavlish added.
 She is developing models and tools to allow such discussions to take place so that everyone can feel comfortable speaking up.

 “We are looking for ways that it becomes a community obligation to the patient, with collaboration in answering questions and talking about issues,” Pavlish said.
 “The work of ethics is dialogue.”